MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 ## Licenses for the legacy storage model

 The following licenses provide capacity using the legacy storage model.
-If you have any of the following licenses and none of the new model licenses<!--Edit okay?
-It didn't seem accurate just to say "if you have any of the following licenses..."-->, you'll see the legacy model report:
+If you have any of the following licenses and none of the new model licenses, you'll see the legacy model report:

 - Microsoft Dynamics CRM Online Additional Non-production Instance
 - Microsoft Dynamics CRM Online Additional Test Instance